Media history of China: 2000s

+China's accession to the World Trade Organization (WTO) contributed to the rapid growth of China's media and entertainment industries.
+Beginning in 2005, regulation of celebrities in these areas became a more significant policy focus in China.

 In 2004, the Ministry of Industry and Information Technology began the Connecting Every Village Project to promote universal access to telecommunication and internet services in rural China.
 The MIIT required that six state-owned companies, including the main telecommunications and internet providers China Mobile, China Unicom, and China Telecom, build the communications infrastructure and assist in financing the project.
 The program's implementation was influenced by SARFT's earlier success in the Connecting Every Village with Radio and TV Project.
 Beginning in late 2009, the program began building rural telecenters each of which had at least one telephone, computer, and internet connectivity.
 Approximately 90,000 rural telecenters were built by 2011.
 As of December 2019, 135 million rural households had used broadband internet.
 The program successfully extended internet infrastructure throughout rural China and promoted development of the internet.

 2010s

 China began implementing a National Broadband Strategy in 2013.
 The program aimed to increase the speed, quality, and adoption of broadband and 4G networks.
 As of 2018, 96% of administrative villages had fiber optic networks and 95% had 4G networks.

+Since 2014, the Leading Small Group for Comprehensively Deepening Reform initiated the "Internet Plus" campaign and the "Network Convergence Campaign" to increase the digitalization of news media.
+The Internet Plus campaign encouraged news outlets to expand their internet presence and the Network Convergence campaign encouraged developing traditional news media formats into multimedia that is more visual and interactive for the online era.

 2020s

-In 2020, China was the world's largest jailor of journalists with at least 118 detained.
+In the 2020s, China has ranked as the world's top jailor of journalists.

 In 2020, China's market for films surpassed the U.S. market to become the largest such market in the world.